 INGRESS_SECRET environment variable on the operator deployment.
 This will ensure that it is applied automatically to any ingress created.

 If the certificate isn’t that of the default ingress domain, you can supply the domain name and name of the secret when creating a workshop environment or training portal.
 In either case, secrets for the wildcard certificates must be created in the

 Any ingress routes created will use the default ingress class.
 If you have multiple ingress class types available, and you need to override which is used, you can set the

 kubectl set env deployment/eduk8s-operator -n eduk8s INGRESS_CLASS=nginx

-This only applies to the ingress created for each workshop session.
-It does not apply to the training portal or any ingress created from a workshop as part of the workshop instructions.
+This only applies to the ingress created for the training portal and workshop sessions.
+It does not apply to the any ingress created from a workshop as part of the workshop instructions.